-This February marks Raynaud’s Awareness month, a condition that is thought to affect up to 10 million people across the UK.
-Raynaud’s targets the small blood vessels in the extremities, such as the fingers, toes, ears and nose, causing over-sensitivity to changes in temperature.
+Raynaud’s is a condition that is thought to affect up to 10 million people across the UK.
+The disease targets the small blood vessels in the extremities – such as the fingers, toes, ears and nose, causing over-sensitivity to changes in temperature.

 Although the reason some people develop Raynaud’s whilst others don’t is unknown, it is clear that changes in temperature, stress and hormones as well as repetitive movements, such as typing or the use of a vibrating tool, can trigger an attack.

 Although a diagnosis of Raynaud’s should not bring your travel plans to a halt, it is understandable that some people might be wary of visiting certain destinations or feel unsure as to what preparations they might need to undertake in order to enjoy a worry-free trip.

-Step one when planning a trip with any kind of existing medical condition is to consult your GP or specialist healthcare professional.
+Step one when planning a trip with any kind of pre-existing medical condition is to consult your GP or specialist healthcare professional.
 Not only will you be able to discuss your plans in detail, they will be able to provide individually tailored advice to ensure your holiday runs as smoothly as possible.

 Many passengers with Raynaud’s simply fly with warm socks and blankets to combat the often chilly air-conditioning on planes and exercise their feet throughout the trip by walking around or flexing while seated.

 Some people with Raynaud’s find that carrying heat pads help to keep their hands warm – some products can be ‘snapped’ in the pocket when needed so that they heat up on request.
 Once the heat has faded, they can be reset at home.
 Carrying a pair of thin gloves with you can also help if you suddenly find yourself in a cold blast of air-conditioning

 Some people might find that damp conditions or overly warm conditions also trigger an attack.
 Be sure to get the appropriate advice from your GP on your situation so you can be as prepared as possible whilst away from home.